Now Available - One-Time Audits! See Pricing

 It can be easy to skip over thinking about who your target audience is, especially when selling on Amazon.
 After all, Amazon caters to buyers across all sorts of industries.
 But even if it would be nice if your product appealed to everyone, the truth is that making broad marketing efforts will only fall flat, and you won’t get the sales you’re hoping for.

 You need to get specific.
-Your customer isn’t just anyone – it’s a specific group of people that have a problem your product can solve.
+Your customer isn’t just anyone – it’s a specific group of people with a problem your product can solve.
 Build an image of what that ideal customer looks like so that you can best appeal to them.
 Some defining features that you’ll want to consider are:

 • Gender